openlawteam/docs/docs/markup-language/README.md

 Once the agreement is signed, the smart contract will execute as shown in the video below.
 OpenLaw sends the smart contract a message to trigger its execution and pass along the relevant values.

-<iframe width="630" height="394" src="https://www.useloom.com/embed/20f8fc1a2dfe4616a0fd08f0f87267b7" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
+<div style="text-align: center"><iframe width="630" height="394" src="https://www.useloom.com/embed/20f8fc1a2dfe4616a0fd08f0f87267b7" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe></div>

 The solidity code for the smart contract found at [0xe532d1d1147ab40d0a245283f4457c733b5e3d41](https://rinkeby.etherscan.io/address/0xe532d1d1147ab40d0a245283f4457c733b5e3d41) is as follows: